warren-fisher/daltimetable/README.md

 - Ability to remove class from selection (perhaps a list of selected classes)
 - Make it look much better
 - Improve responsiveness so that it is usable on a wider range of devices
+  - Currently it is not very usuable on mobile devices, somewhat usuable on tablets
 - Search by location / professor
 - Add the ability to compare schedules with your friends in a 'compare' mode